arcus/education_modules/sql_intermediate/sql_intermediate.md

 *********

-You'd like to research patients born in Massachusetts and care about how far they currently live from their birthplace.
-Use a `LIKE` statement to enrich the query below and find the patient set you care about.
+You'd like to research patients born in Massachusetts.
+You also want to know how far these patients currently live from their birthplace.
+In this dataset, the `birthplace` field can include a city, state, and country (such as "Philadelphia Pennsylvania US").

+Use a `LIKE` statement to enrich the query below and find the group of patients you care about.
 Below the code box, there's a question.
 Stuck?
 No worries -- scroll ahead to where the question appears, and if you click the "check mark" button <i aria-hidden="true" class="icon icon-resolve lia-btn__icon"></i> after the question, you'll see the code that we used to answer the question.

 ```sql
 SELECT